-Japan conducts three surveys: (1) egg and larval distribution survey (every month), (2) juvenile survey (May-Jul since 2001), and (3) pre-recruit fish survey (Aug-Oct since 2001).
-The egg survey has been used as an abundance index for SSB in Japan's domestic stock assessment (Figs. 2, 3).
-Other members do not conduct surveys for BM.
+Japan conducts three surveys: (1) egg and larval distribution survey (every month), (2) juvenile survey (May-Jul from 2001), and (3) pre-recruit fish survey (Aug-Oct from 2001).
+The egg survey has been used as an abundance index for SSB in the Japan's domestic stock assessment (Figs. 2,

+3).
+Other members do not conduct any survey on blue mackerel.